 There are a number of houses in Ancient Phigaleia

 that have been renovated.
-Sometimes, the original house is still visible at the
+Sometimes, the original house is still visible

-entirely re-built to a new plan.
+has been entirely re-built to a new plan.

 All recent developments are made of stone (some concrete rendered houses were built in the 1970s) encompassing many features of traditional houses including the propensity